andreburgaud/syscoretools/README.md

 Some basic tests can be executed via: `nimble test`

+**Note**: See section above regarding issues with Nimble on Windows.

 ## Other Tasks

 To list other tasks available, execute: `nimble tasks`